irydium/irydium/README.md

   the browser and the full ecosystem of web visualization libraries is available and usable, with no plugins required.
-- Irydium is agnostic about how you produce your document: its input is a plain markdown document, its output is a self-contained HTML bundle that can be loaded anywhere.
-There is currently a viewer application ("irmd-viewer") with minimal debugging affordances which you can use to interactively create a document.
+- Irydium is agnostic about how you produce your document: its input is a plain markdown document, its output is a self-contained HTML bundle that can be served by any static webserver.
+There is a viewer application ("irmd-viewer") with some debugging affordances which you can use to interactively create a document.
 When you're happy with it, you can produce a final bundle using `irmd-compile`.
-An online interactive editing environment is planned (you can see an early prototype of this below).
+An online interactive editing and collaboration environment is planned
+  (you can see an early prototype of this below).

-To make all of this work, Irydium is built on top of some of great building blocks:
+To make this work, Irydium uses some of great building blocks:

 - [Svelte](https://svelte.dev): A next-generation JavaScript-based web framework
 - [mdsvex](https://mdsvex.com): An efficient means of transforming a markdown document into a Svelte component